defective-dev/aither-exists-check/README.md

 The script generates two output files:

-- `<tracker_name>/not_found-radarr.txt`: Lists movies in Radarr not found in Aither.
+- `logs/<tracker_name>/not_found-radarr.txt`: Lists movies in Radarr not found in Aither.
-- `<tracker_name>/not_found-sonarr.txt`: Lists shows in Sonarr not found in Aither.
+- `logs/<tracker_name>/not_found-sonarr.txt`: Lists shows in Sonarr not found in Aither.

 ## Logging

-Detailed logs are stored in `script.log`, while concise output is displayed on the console.
+Detailed logs are stored in `logs/script.log`, while concise output is displayed on the console.

 ## Contributors